 At that time, 1952, an objective comparison of two systems was conducted viz.
-Work-Factor (DWF) and MTM (MTM-1).
-This was executed by very skilled and seasoned Work Study engineers who had been fully instructed in both systems during separate official courses and, who, in the opionion of their instructors, were qualified to practise in each system.
+Work-Factor (DWF) versus MTM (MTM-1).
+This study was executed by very skilled and seasoned Work Study engineers who had been fully instructed in both systems during separate official courses and, who, in the opionion of their instructors, were qualified to practise in each system.
 The study was executed as follows:

 A complete Detailed Work-Factor training program was pursued.
 A few weeks later the same group of engineers participated in a complete MTM-1 course.
 A six month study period followed.
 Several hundreds of operations were studied, these involved plants in and near London, Blackburn and Eindhoven.
 Conclusions were as follows:

 Work-Factor (DWF) is more accurate and has the exclusive advantage of detail but can be made as simple as MTM-1, if so desired (SWF).